 Public health insurance covers the cost of all surgical procedures, except for the contraceptive implant.
 This costs around €60 to get implanted, or €150 without a prescription from a doctor or gynecologist.

 Fertility treatments in Spain

-- Tambre Madrid
+- Tambre Madrid in Madrid

 - URE Centro Gutenberg in Málaga